-SF1 checks if an application, which has been previously loaded and then, deleted, is authorized by the MSM to be reloaded.
-The ALC contains a value that indicates if reloads of the application onto the same MCD are authorized.
+SF.Load checks if an application, which has been previously loaded and then, deleted, is authorized by the MSM to be reloaded.
+The ALC contains a value that indicates if reloading the application onto the same MCD is authorized.
 The value can be zero or a random number generated by the MSM.
-A value of zero means that the MSM has authorized multiple reloads of the application.
+A value of zero means that the MSM has authorized multiple loads of the application.

-SF1 ensures the application is not already loaded on the MCD.
+SF.Load ensures that the application is not already loaded on the MCD.
 When an attempt is made to load the application, the AID (unique Application Identifier) contained in the ALC is checked against the AID associated with each application already loaded on the MCD.
 If a match is found, this indicates the application has already been loaded onto the MCD and the load attempt will fail.

-When loading the ALU components in the Application Pool Block in FLASH memory, SF1 checks if there is enough space available.
+When loading the ALU components in the Application Pool Block in Flash memory, SF.Load checks if there is enough space available.
 If it is not the case, SF1 returns an error.

-If load application fails, SF1 ensures that the temporary loaded-application is erased on the next reset.
+If load application fails, SF.Load ensures that the temporary loaded-application is erased on the next reset.

-Permutational/probabilistic/cryptographic mechanisms used in this security function: RSA and asymmetric hash algorithms.
+Permutational/probabilistic/cryptographic mechanisms used in this security function: None.

-8.1.2 Application Delete Certificate Control SF (SF2)
+8.1.2 Application Delete Control SF (SF.Delete)